mikaelho/python-human-regex/README.md

 ## And the winner is...

-With the disclaimers that I use `re` only intermittently in production contexts, and I have never really used any of the packages in the list, I find a lot of appeal in `simplematch`.
-I like its utter simplicity and the idea that it could take care of some large percentage of cases, after which I could fall back to `re` or maybe one of the other packages here.
-In which case, `kleenexp` looks like a promising second candidate.
+With the disclaimers that I a) use `re` only intermittently in production contexts, and b) have never really used any of the packages in the list, my two picks from this pack are `simplematch` and `kleenexp`. `simplematch` because of the utter simplicity that should cover basic needs without reaching for the manual, and `kleenexp` because of a syntax that feels to me like a pretty good balance between conciseness and readability.

-## Notes
+## Research notes

-These are my opinionated reseach notes on the packages I found most interesting.
-For comparison, I tried my hand at creating an approximate equivalent to the following simple `re` pattern:
+What follows are my opinionated notes, compiled while trying out simple examples on each of the packages I found most interesting.
+To make the examples comparable and easier to understand, each tries to match the following simple `re` pattern:

 ```regexp
 r"(?P<title>.+) (\(|\[)(?P<key>[A-Z]+)-(?P<number>\d+)(\)|\])"
 ```

-matching e.g. `"This is a title [KEY-123]"`.
+... matching e.g. `"This is a title [KEY-123]"`.

 ### PythonVerbalExpressions

-Partial Python implementation of a cross-language concept.
+Unfinished Python implementation of a cross-language concept.

 Example:
 ```python